-The approved design separates the loading and service areas from the employee and customer parking.
-The service areas are adequately screened and conveniently located, to serve the use.
+The proposed design separates the loading and service areas from the employee and customer parking.
+The service areas are adequately screened and conveniently located, to serve the proposed uses.

-(9) Public Spaces.

-(A) A public space system should be provided to enhance a large-scale commercial, mixed use, or multifamily development.
+- (9) Public Spaces. - (A) A public space system should be provided to enhance a large-scale commercial, mixed use, or multifamily development.

-The approved development does not include any large-scale commercial, mixed-use, or multifamily uses.
+The proposed development does not include any large-scale commercial, mixed-use, or multifamily uses.